D-Artemis: A Deliberative Cognitive Framework for Mobile GUI Multi-Agents: Method

 \subsubsection{Action Correction Agent}

-Based on the extensive dataset collected in Section \ref{sec:data_collection}, we performed both a quantitative and qualitative analysis of the failure cases (the results are shown in Figure \ref{fig:error-categories}).
-Our analysis categorizes the errors into three primary types:

-\textbf{Action Type Error.~} This error occurs when the type of the generated action type of $a_t$ does not match the intent of the thought $\tau_t$.
-For instance, the thought required \textit{long press} to select text, but the executed action was \textit{click}.

-\textbf{Action Parameters Error.~} This was the most prevalent category of error.
-In these cases, the action type is correct, but its parameters are flawed.
-Common examples include incorrect coordinates for a \textit{click} or the wrong text argument for a \textit{type} action.

-\textbf{Invalid Action.~} In some scenarios, the model hallucinates and generates an action that falls outside the predefined action space.

 If the TAC check fails ($c_t = 0$), ACA (denoted as $f_{AC}$) is triggered.
-It takes the complete thought- action context as input— comprising thought $\tau_t$, originally proposed action $a_t$, and its visualization $V_{a_t}$— to perform analysis.
+It takes the complete thought-action context as input— comprising thought $\tau_t$, originally proposed action $a_t$, and its visualization $V_{a_t}$— to perform analysis.
 Its primary function is to first determine the category of error by matching the action against the predefined types and then apply a tailored rectification strategy.

-This process outputs a revised thought-action pair, $\langle \hat{\tau}_t, \hat{a}_t \rangle$.
+The rectification process outputs a revised thought-action pair, $\langle \hat{\tau}_t, \hat{a}_t \rangle$.
 Notably, the visual input $V_{a_t}$ is indispensable here, as the spatial and semantic context it provides is instrumental in resolving the most prevalent Action Parameters Error.\looseness-1